When Composite Likelihood Meets Stochastic Approximation: Composite Likelihood, Stochastic Approximations

 Here, $\bm{W}=(w_{ik})_{n\times K}$ is a random matrix following a joint distribution $\mathcal{P}$, under which $w_{ik} \in \{0, 1\}$ and $P(w_{ik} = 1) = \gamma_1$.
 Differently from (\ref{eq:cln}), we let the weights change across observations and iterations.
 Such broader specification introduces greater flexibility in managing the variability of the SG by allowing for different choices of $\mathcal{P}$.

-As summarised in Algorithm~\ref{algo:csgd} below, the proposed method iterates between updating $\bm{\theta}$ and constructing a SG under the current value of $\bm{\theta}$.
-For theoretical reasons that will be shown in detail in Section~\ref{sec:theory}, we anchor the number of iterations to the sample size.
+As summarized in Algorithm~\ref{algo:csgd} below, the proposed method iterates between updating $\bm{\theta}$ and constructing an SG under the current value of $\bm{\theta}$.
+We anchor the number of iterations to the sample size for theoretical reasons that will be shown in detail in Section~\ref{sec:theory}.
 For the moment, just let the notation $T_n$ refer to the number of iterations performed, where the dependence on $n$ is such that $T_n\xrightarrow{}\infty$ as $n\xrightarrow{}\infty$.

 In each iteration, the Sampling Step injects some randomness into the procedure by drawing $\bm{W}_t$ from $\mathcal{P}$.
 Note that $\mathcal{P}$ must be defined such that the SG computed during the Approximation Step, $\bm{S}_t$, is computationally cheaper than the full gradient $-\nabla c\ell_n(\bm{\theta}_{t-1})$, but still unbiased, i.e. $E_{\bm W}\{\bm{S}_t\} = -\nabla c\ell_n(\bm{\theta}_{t-1})$.
-In other words, although the descent direction identified by $\bm{S}_t$ is noisy due to the randomness of $\bm{W}$, on average, it still recovers the exact negative gradient.
-The computational convenience of $\bm{S}_t$ is the key advantage of Algorithm~\ref{algo:csgd} and, together with $\mathcal{P}$, it controls the trade-off between computational and statistical efficiency.
-At the end of each iteration, the estimates are updated via a Robbins-Monro update (see \citealp{robbins_stochastic_1951}), where $\eta_{t}$ is the stepsize at the $t$-th iteration computed given an initial value $\eta_0$ and a suitable decreasing schedule, formalized in Assumption~\ref{ass:stepsize} in Section~\ref{sec:theory}.
+In other words, although the descent direction identified by $\bm{S}_t$ is noisy due to the randomness of $\bm{W}$, it still recovers the exact negative gradient on average.
+The computational convenience of $\bm{S}_t$ is the key advantage of Algorithm~\ref{algo:csgd} and, together with $\mathcal{P}$, it controls the trade-off between computational and statistical efficiencies.
+At the end of each iteration, the estimates are updated via a Robbins-Monro step \citep{robbins_stochastic_1951}, where $\eta_{t}$ is the stepsize at the $t$-th iteration computed given an initial value $\eta_0$ and a suitable decreasing schedule, formalized in Assumption~\ref{ass:stepsize} in Section~\ref{sec:theory}.
 The rescaling by $1/n$ only affects the initial value $\eta_0$ and not the scheduling per se.
-It serves to standardise the stochastic gradient, such that $n^{-1}\bm{S}_t$ is of magnitude $O(1)$, which is used in the proof of Proposition~\ref{prop:conv}.
-It is worth remarking that the Update Step can be generalised to a second-order update, where the stepsize is substituted by a $d\times d$ matrix approximating $\bm{H}^{-1}$.
-However, for ease of exposition, we limit the discussion to one-dimensional stepsizes.
+It serves to standardize the SG, such that $n^{-1}\bm{S}_t$ is of magnitude $O(1)$, which is used in the proof of Proposition~\ref{prop:conv}.
+It is worth remarking that the Update Step can be generalized to a second-order update, where the stepsize is substituted by a $d\times d$ matrix approximating $\bm{H}^{-1}$.
+For ease of exposition, we limit the discussion to one-dimensional stepsizes.
+Finally, after completing $T_n$ iterations, the output of the algorithm, $\bar{\bm{\theta}}_\mathcal{P}$, is computed by averaging the stochastic estimates along their trajectories \citep{ruppert1988efficient,polyak1992acceleration}.